novak-99/ex/docs/source/transforms/inner.rst

         A complex number.

-The inner product of two complex functions :math:`f`: and :math:`g` is defined as:
+The inner product of two complex functions :math:`f` and :math:`g` is defined as:

 .. math::